flutter/website/ui-performance/index.md

 ![IntelliJ Flutter Inspector Window](/images/intellij/visual-debugging.png)<br>

-The Flutter Inspector is available in the VS Code, Android Studio, and IntelliJ plugins to the Flutter Inspector, but its UI may change as it continues to evolve.
+The Flutter Inspector is available in Android Studio and IntelliJ.
-Learn more about what the inspector can do in the [Flutter Widget Inspector](/inspector/) doc, as well as the [Flutter Inspector talk](https://www.youtube.com/watch?v=JIcmJNT9DNI) presented at DartConf 2018.
+Learn more about what the Inspector can do in the [Flutter Widget Inspector](/inspector/) doc, as well as the [Flutter Inspector talk](https://www.youtube.com/watch?v=JIcmJNT9DNI) presented at DartConf 2018.

-In VS Code:
+#### In VS Code

 1. Select **View > Command Palette…** to bring up the command palette.
 1. In the text field, enter "performance" and select **Toggle Performance Overlay** from the list that pops up.
    If this command isn’t available, make sure that that the app is running.

-#### Command line
+#### From the Command line

 Toggle the performance overlay using the **P** key from the command line.